Chinese people in Kenya: Zheng He's fleet

 Early Chinese mariners had a variety of contacts with Kenya.
-Archaeologists have found Chinese porcelains made during the Tang dynasty (618–907) in Kenyan villages; however, these were believed to have been brought over by Zheng He during his 15th century ocean voyages.
-On Lamu Island off the Kenyan coast, local oral tradition maintains that 20 shipwrecked Chinese sailors with 400 survivors, possibly part of Zheng's fleet, washed up on shore there hundreds of years ago.
+Archaeologists have found Chinese trade ceramics made in the Tang dynasty (618–907) along the Kenyan coast; Ceramics of the early Ming Dynasty that were believed to have been brought over by Zheng He during his 15th century ocean voyages have also been recovered.
+On Lamu Island off the Kenyan coast, local oral tradition maintains that 20 shipwrecked Chinese sailors, possibly part of Zheng's fleet, washed up on shore there hundreds of years ago.
 Given permission to settle by local tribes after having killed a dangerous python, they converted to Islam and married local women.
 Now, they are believed to have just six descendants left there; in 2002, DNA tests conducted on one of the women confirmed that she was of Chinese descent.
 Her daughter, Mwamaka Sharifu, later received a PRC government scholarship to study traditional Chinese medicine (TCM) in China.

 On Pate Island, Frank Viviano described in a July 2005 National Geographic article how ceramic fragments had been found around Lamu which the administrative officer of the local Swahili history museum claimed were of Chinese origin, specifically from Zheng He's voyage to east Africa.
 The eyes of the Pate people resembled Chinese and Famao and Wei were some of the names among them which were speculated to be of Chinese origin.
 Their ancestors were said to be from indigenous women who intermarried with Chinese Ming sailors when they were shipwrecked.
 Two places on Pate were called "Old Shanga", and "New Shanga", which the Chinese sailors had named.
-A local guide who claimed descent from the Chinese showed Frank a graveyard made out of coral on the island, indicating that they were the graves of the Chinese sailors, which the author described as "virtually identical" to Chinese Ming dynasty tombs, complete with "half-moon domes" and "terraced entries".
+A local guide who claimed descent from the Chinese showed Viviano a graveyard made out of coral on the island, indicating that they were the graves of the Chinese sailors, which the author described as "virtually identical" to Chinese Ming dynasty tombs, complete with "half-moon domes" and "terraced entries".